 This is the part of this category we like the least.
 Programming took a big step down from previous years.
 While the camera keeps the popular setting options like AM/PM/24 hr mode, adjustable flash settings, and adjustable sensitivity - the 2017 Aggressor lacks the ability to set video lengths...

 The Aggressor No Glow only shoots dynamic video (daytime video length runs up to 2 minutes as long as there is activity in front of the camera) and does not allow for specific video lengths.
 The only exception to this is when the camera is set to 0.6 s. recovery time.
 In this setting, the camera ONLY shoots 10-second videos.
-Also, if you set the camera to hybrid mode (picture + video) the Aggressor only shoots 5-second videos.
+Also, if you set the camera to hybrid mode (picture + video) the Aggressor shoots up to 15-second videos.
 This is frustrating and takes the decision making out of the consumer's hands completely.

 Night videos are maxed at 15 seconds.

 In 2017, Bushnell added quick-set modes of Feeder, Trail and Food Plot to the setting options.
 We have always believed preset setting modes are unnecessary.

 If programming specific video length times doesn't affect you, the Bushnell Aggressor is easy to setup.
 Whether you are a first-time trail user or an experienced veteran, you shouldn't have an issue getting the camera up and running.